Company logo

 Then the next few lines are going to disappear all your worries related to the safety of the treatment.

 In most stem cell treatments, autologous stem cells are used.
-By using the patient’s own stem cells, we cut down the risk of rejection to zero.
+By using the patient’s stem cells, we cut down the risk of rejection to zero.

 So, it makes sense that no long-term side effects have been reported in any clinical trials so far.
-Stem cell treatment is absolutely safe.
+Stem cell treatment is safe.

 Safe